pganalyze/pgcon2023/README.md

             "Maximum": 150                   // Highest cost found among the scans },
         "Indexes Used": {                    // Index information
-            "Total": 1                       // Number of indexes present in the solution },
+            "Total": 2,                      // Number of indexes present in the solution "Existing": 1,                   // Number of existing indexes present in the solution "Possible": 1                    // Number of possible indexes present in the solution },
-        "Index Write Overhead": {            // IWO information "Total": 8                       // Combined IWO of all the indexes present in the solution }
+        "Index Write Overhead": {            // IWO information "Total": 8,                      // Combined IWO of all the indexes present in the solution "Existing": 5,                   // Combined IWO of all the existing indexes present in the solution "Possible": 3                    // Combined IWO of all the possible indexes present in the solution }
     }
 }